eclipse-sumo/sumo/docs/web/docs/Tools/Detector.md

 This script does the reverse of flowrouter.py and [dfrouter](../dfrouter.md) in generating a traffic counts for detectors from a route or flow file.
-It's main purpse  It can also be used to compare the input counts with the outputs of flowrouter.py and [dfrouter](../dfrouter.md).
+It's main purpose  It can also be used to compare the input counts with the outputs of flowrouter.py and [dfrouter](../dfrouter.md).
 Example: